krsparks2/05-challenge/README.md

 # 05-challenge

 ## Mission
 Create a simple calendar application that allows a user to save events for each hour of the day.
 The calendar is color coded to make for easier readng.
-Grey timeslots indicate that time has passed, red indicates the current time and green indicaates future timeslots.
+Grey timeslots indicate that time has passed, red indicates the current time and green indicates future timeslots.

 ## Technology
 JQuery, Moment.js